 There are over 130 U.S. medical schools that award the MD to graduates.
 These schools train students in allopathic medicine.
 (A smaller number of schools train students in osteopathic medicine and award the DO to graduates).
 Allopathic schools train tomorrow's MDs with a common (and rigorous!) core curriculum.
 But beyond that core, no two schools are exactly alike.
 Each offers its own unique academic focus, teaching methods and research opportunities.

-In the third and fourth years, medical students do rotations at hospitals and clinics affiliated with their school.
+Third and fourth year medical students do rotations at hospitals and clinics affiliated with their school, culminating with taking (and passing) USMLE Step 2.
 Students doing rotations assist residents in a particular specialty such as surgery, pediatrics, internal medicine or psychiatry.
 During this time, you'll probably feel like a cross between a mindless grunt and a skilled apprentice.
 You'll interact with patients and perform basic medical procedures along with any tasks the resident doesn't want to do.

 While some rotations, such as Internal Medicine, are required at all programs, others have more unique clerkship requirements.
 The length of time you spend in a rotation depends on the hospital's focus or strength.
 At some schools, the surgery rotation is three weeks long; at others, it is three months.
 The character of the hospital will also color your experience.
 If the setting is urban, you can expect increased experience with trauma, emergency medicine, or infectious disease, as well as exposure to a diverse patient population.